ExitValue.ai

 Client retention rate is the single most important metric.
 Agencies with 90%+ annual revenue retention demonstrate that their work drives results for clients.
 Below 80% retention, buyers question whether the agency can maintain its revenue base through an ownership transition, which often causes some natural client attrition.

 Client concentration is a persistent issue in agencies.
-Many agencies grow around 2-3 anchor clients that represent 40-60% of revenue.
-If your top client is 20%+ of revenue, expect earnout-heavy deal structures or a 1-2x EBITDA discount.
-The ideal profile is no client above 10% of revenue.
+Many agencies grow around 2-3 anchor clients that represent a percent-of-revenue range.
+If your top client is 20%+ of revenue, expect earnout-heavy deal structures or a platform-tier earnings multiples discount.
+The ideal profile is no client above a percent-of-revenue figure.

 Digital and data capabilities are where premium multiples come from.
 Agencies with proprietary technology, data analytics platforms, programmatic buying capabilities, or specialized SEO/SEM expertise trade at premiums.
 Traditional creative agencies without digital competency face declining relevance and lower multiples.